 We constantly update these pages, adding jobs we’ve done recently and those that were done some time ago.
 It is a slow process as we try to describe each job in as many details, and point out certain common roofing problems and how we overcome them.
 Soon we will add roofs that we have completed in Rhode Island and New Hampshire, as well as more MA and CT roofing jobs.

-Some Massachusetts and Connecticut roofs we’ve installed in the winter:
+Some Massachusetts and Connecticut roofs we’ve installed in the winter

 Snow and ice is not removed – you either wait for it to melt or tear of the roof shingles below it.
 Most roofs in New England will melt ice and snow naturally in few days after a snow storm, due to heat escaping through the roof.